-Opened to foreigners only after 1950s, Nepal draws visitors for a host of reasons.
+Opened to foreigners only after 1950 s, Nepal draws visitors for a host of reasons.
 Some are enticed by the mountains and seek to conquer them, while the others are deeply fascinated by the ancient Nepalese culture and City of Temples.
-The tiny Himalayan nation can either be an adrenaline adventure, a cultural and spiritual eyeopener, or a life-changing epiphany.
-While the country is home to hundreds of iconic natural, cultural and historical landmarks, here we have listed of the best places to visit in Nepal.
+The tiny Himalayan nation can either be an adrenaline adventure, a cultural and spiritual eye opener, or a life-changing epiphany.
+While the country is home to hundreds of iconic natural, cultural and historical landmarks, here we have listed of the best places in Nepal to visit.

 The Nepalese capital is like no other city in the world.
 The decaying buildings in the heart of Kathmandu are a sharp contrast to the lively atmosphere that fills its street.
 Once a well-off medieval kingdom, the valley has highest concentration of world heritage sites in world.
 There are 7 ancient and spectacular landmarks in Kathmandu within the radius of 15 kilometers that qualifies Kathmandu as a real-life museum.